KoketsoL/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This is a script that removes all letters c and C from input\
 This is a script that reverse its input\
 This is a script that displays all users and their home directories, sorted by users\
-This is a command that finds all empty files and directories in the current directory and all sub-directories
+This is a command that finds all empty files and directories in the current directory and all sub-directories\
+This is a script that lists all the files with a .gif extension in the current directory and all its sub-directories.\